andrew/ultimate-awesome/README.md

 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [awesome-rices](https://github.com/zemmsoares/awesome-rices) - A curated list of awesome unix user rices!.
+- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-attention-mechanism-in-cv](https://github.com/pprp/awesome-attention-mechanism-in-cv) - Awesome List of Attention Modules and Plug&Play Modules in Computer Vision.
-- [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
 We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
-- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.
 - [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.